 How to Lock a Folder?

-Please note that you will not be able to lock system folders, system drives, virtual drives, USB drives, memory cards, cameras, any other external drives, and folders kept on networks.
+You cannot Lock system folders, system drives, virtual drives, USB drives, memory cards, cameras, any other external drives, as well as folders kept on a network mapped drive or network locations.

 *This feature is only available in the full version.